-Rule 7.31(d)(1) provides for Reserve Orders, which are Limit or Inside Limit displayed.
-Rule 7.31(d)(1)(C) provides that a Reserve Order must be designated Day and may only be combined with a Non-Routable Limit Order or a Primary Pegged Order.
+Rule 7.31(d)(1) provides for Reserve Orders, which are Limit or Inside Limit Orders with a quantity of the size displayed and with a reserve quantity that is not displayed.
+Rule 7.31(d)(1)(C) provides that a Reserve Order must be designated Day and may only be combined with a D Order, Non-Routable Limit Order, or a Primary Pegged Order.